 - growing demand for intralogistics products and services as a consequence of globalisation, industrialisation and fragmentation of supply chains;

 - high demand for replacement investments, especially in developed markets;

 - the trend towards outsourcing service functions to industrial truck manufacturers and growth in demand for finance solutions;

-Strategic opportunities are presented, above all, by implementing the Strategy 2020, which is described in detail under Strategy.
-The positive impact of strategic activities is already largely reflected in the expectations regarding the KION Group’s financial performance in 2015.
+Strategic opportunities are presented, above all, by implementing the Strategy 2020, which is described in detail on pages 78 to 80.
+The positive impact of strategic activities is already largely reflected in the expectations regarding the KION Group’s financial performance in 2016.
 Nevertheless, the individual activities could create positive effects that exceed expectations.
 There is also a possibility that new strategic opportunities that were not part of the planning may arise over the course of the year, for example in the form of acquisitions and strategic partnerships.

 The KION Group’s medium- to long-term strategic opportunities arise, in particular, from: